Online Casino Reviews

 Site security is obviously important when transmitting personal information as well as funds over the internet.
 To protect online transactions, websites generally use 128bit and 256bit encryption.
 Although 256bit encryption represents the strongest form of security, sites which use 128bit SSL are perfectly safe.
 Browsers indicate that a website is protected by displaying a padlock in the address bar.
 Click on the padlock and you’ll see the type of encryption that a site has deployed.
 Should you come across an online casino in our reviews without encryption, don’t even think about depositing funds or providing personal/financial details.
 An operator that can’t be bothered to secure its online platform should be avoided at all costs.

-Alongside site security, licensing is the most important consideration for any casino-gamer.
+Alongside site security, licensing is the most important consideration for any casino-gamer which is why it is included in our online casino reviews.
 The vast majority of online casinos operators are required by law to abide by specific rules.
 While these vary according to country, British operators are bound by regulations laid down by the UK Gambling Commission.

 Although we don’t cover unlicensed operators in our casino reviews, there’s always the chance that a casino may lose its licensing at some point.
 We update Inside Casino regularly and will of course do our best to inform you if this happens.
 Failing this, you can also check a casino yourself by scrolling down to the bottom of any of its pages – the UKGC commission requires all approved online casinos to display licensing information in their page footers.
 If you don’t see any mention of the Gambling Commission, you should leave.
 Here’s a run-down of the main licensing bodies which apply to UK casino operations.